drewmarin/AWSSCD02/generalNotes.md

 Presigned URL that acts as a signal agrigator

 ### Nested Stacks
 Bundles all resources/ share lifecycle. can't easily reference other stacks.
 Has Root stack (created first).
-Parent Stack is the stack above a current stack
+Parent Stack is the stack above a current stack. can use a stack as a logical resource if needed.
+- Use them to overcome resource limit (500 resources).
+- Use them when you want to make your stacks in a modular fashion
+- When you want to make stack installations easier

+### Cross Stack References
+Since stacks are desinged to be isolated and self-contained it is hard to share resources, and normally outputs of one stack is not visible from other places.
+Outputs can be exported which makes them visible to other stacks.
+- Export names have to be unique
+- Use the import value function with the export name to use the resource from another stack if it is exported.
+- Cross-region sharing is not supported for Cross-Stack References.

+### Cloud Formation Deletion Policy
+If you delete a logical resource from a template by default the resource is deleted.
+With a deletion policy you can define an action when it is deleted from a template such as retain, delete or snapshot(for supported resources such as ebs, neptune, rds and redshift).
+- Only apply to delete style resource. if you subtly change the logical resource in the template the resource will be replaced but a deletion policy will not be applied in this case.

+### Stack Roles
+when you create a stack cfn also creates a physical resource.
+CFN uses permissions of the logged in identity.
+CFN can assume a role to gain permissions allowing you to implement role separation.

 ## Resources